preetparmar/Data-Visualization/Financial Statistics using Excel/README.md

   - Creating Custom Speed Gauge Visual
   - Using custom design for standout visuals

+The excel file is currently locked, if you would like editing permissions then feel free to contact me.

 ---

 For all of my projects you can visit my website [here](https://preetparmar.com/projects).